-- All patients had a named GP who supported them in whatever setting they lived, whether it was at home or in a care home or supported living scheme. - The practice was responsive to the needs of older patients and offered home visits and urgent appointments for those with enhanced needs.
-The GP and practice nurse also accommodated home visits for those who had difficulties getting to the practice due to limited local public transport availability.
+- All patients had a named GP who supported them in whatever setting they lived, whether it was at home or in a care home or supported living scheme. - The practice was responsive to the needs of older patients, and offered home visits and urgent appointments for those with enhanced needs.
+The GP and practice nurse also accommodated home visits for those who had difficulties getting to the practice.
 For example, one of the practice nurses had visited patients in a nearby nursing home in order to carry out their annual diabetic reviews. - The practice collaborated with the clinical commissioning group (CCG) to provide a paramedic practitioner to undertake home visits.